By (Layal Abou Rahal and Ben Simon

 Geneva (AFP) Nov 29, 2017

-In the past two years, thanks in part to Russian military support, the Syrian regime has made major advances against its opponents, taking back large chunks of the war-ravaged country -- and easing the pressure to negotiate.
+With the help of Russian military support, the Syrian regime has made major advances against its opponents, seizing back large chunks of the country.

-The talks have achieved little through seven previous rounds that began last year, but there are hopes the latest may make some progress in ending what has been a devastating conflict.
+The talks have achieved little through seven previous rounds but there are hopes the latest may make some progress in ending what has been a devastating conflict.

-A day earlier rebel delegation chief Nasr al-Hariri had told reporters that his camp was still insisting on Assad's removal as part of any peace deal, defying calls for moderation and reportedly infuriating the government.
+A day earlier rebel delegation chief Nasr al-Hariri had told reporters that his camp was still insisting on Assad's removal as part of any peace deal, defying calls for moderation.

-But De Mistura has warned the opposition that intransigence on the Assad issue might no longer be tenable.
+He has also warned the opposition that intransigence on the Assad issue might no longer be tenable.

 - 'Pragmatic and flexible' -